 Depending on the setting of the AUTO button in the Monitor Setup page (SOLO section), activating a VCA Solo will result in PFL (if the group only has one member channel) or AFL (if the group has more than one member channel).

-Otherwise the VCA solo will follow the setting of the PFL/ AFL switch in the Monitor Setup page.
-Normal
+Otherwise the VCA solo will follow the setting of the PFL/AFL switch in the Monitor Setup page.

-Soloed
+MUTE & VCA GROUPS > VCA GROUP OPERATION

+VCA Setup

-VCA Setup Inactive Active SETUP Press the MUTE & VCA GROUPS [SETUP] but- ton, then chose a VCA [SOLO/SEL] to config- ure that VCA group.
+Press the MUTE & VCA GROUPS [SETUP] button, then chose a VCA [SOLO/SEL] to configure that VCA group.

 The [SETUP] button will glow blue when pressed.
 The [SOLO/SEL] button of the chosen VCA Master will also glow blue.
 You can then press the [SOLO/SEL] buttons on any channels you wish to make part of that VCA group.
 Then either press the [SETUP] button again to exit the configuration mode, or press another VCA Master [SOLO/SEL] button to configure a new VCA group.

 During configuration of VCA groups, a number of options become available in the Master Bay touch screen and VST area (see below).

-Normal Setup Mode Bulk Assign VCA ASSIGN CHANNELS All None Select all input channels or no channels as members of the VCA Group.
-Select the VCA Group you require by pressing its [SOLO/Sel] button first.
-Aux VCA Mode Bulk On/Off AUX VCA MODE All ON All OFF Switch all VCA Masters in the Master bay between Aux VCA Mode and Normal mode.
+Bulk Assign VCA

+Select all input channels or no channels as members of the VCA Group.

+Select the VCA Group you require by pressing its SOLO/Sel button first.

+Aux VCA Mode Bulk On/Off

+Switch all VCA Masters in the Master bay between Aux VCA Mode and Normal mode.
 (See Aux VCA Mode reference).

-Reset VCA Masters RESET TO 0dB This Global VCA Master All AUX VCA 1 Masters Set VCA Masters to 0dB.
-Either set the currently selected master to 0dB, or all aux send VCA masters (see Aux VCA Mode reference).
-Label VCA Group VCA LABEL Opens up a standard labelling keyboard in the Master Bay touch screen area for labelling the VCA master.
-Hide Label- ling Keyboard Show Label- ling Keyboard Aux VCA Mode [On]/Off AUX VCA MODE See the curently selected Aux VCA Master on or off (see Aux VCA Mode reference).
+Reset VCA Masters

+Set VCA Masters to 0dB.

+Either set the currently selected master to OdB, or all aux send VCA masters (see Aux VCA Mode reference).

+Label VCA Group

+Opens up a standard labelling keyboard in the Master Bay touch screen area for labelling the VCA master.

+Identification colours can also be chosen from the labelling keyboard.

+Aux VCA Mode [On]/Off

+Set the currently selected Aux VCA Master on or off (see Aux VCA Mode reference).

 When in fader [FLW] mode and an Aux master is selected, VCA Masters set to 'ON' will control the Aux VCA group, not the 'normal VCA group.
 Aux VCA group master faders are highlighted with white FaderGlow, while 'normal' channel VCAs are highlighted with blue FaderGlow.
-Normal Aux VCA Mode Active

-Aux VCA Groups (fader controlled)
+MUTE & VCA GROUPS > AUX VCA GROUPS